ocp-power-automation/ocp4-upi-multiarch-compute/tf/add-powervm-workers-with-dhcp/README.md

-# Create a PowerVM SNO Cluster
+# Add PowerVM workers to Intel cluster

 User need to update required vales in var.tfvars file such as username and password of IBM intranet credentials to get access to the PowerVC.